A woman with blonde, wavy hair and red lipstick, sitting on a tufted gray sofa in front of a decorative painting in an indoor setting.

-Her professional background spans finance, asset management, and global security.
-She most recently served as Security Policy Lead at Bridgewater Associates, the global macro hedge fund, and previously held roles at Bloomberg LP and Geller & Co.
-She later founded and led two ventures, Nellum Global and Le Signal.
+Her professional background spans finance, asset management, and transnational security.
+She most recently founded two ventures, Nellum & Co Global and Le Signal.
+Previously, she held roles at Bridgewater Associates, a global macro hedge fund, and Bloomberg L.P. / Geller & Co.

 “In a lifetime we have many options, but not being curious, not seeking truth and knowledge, not understanding people and civilizations, past and present, throughout the cycles of humanity while not enjoying our time on Earth, those aren’t optional for me.
 It’s imperative to who I am, and in how my partner and I are raising our child.”